-‘Chandra Levy An American Murder Mystery’ Probes Unsolved Case: Who Is Chandra Levy?
+‘Chandra Levy: An American Murder Mystery’ Probes Unsolved Case: Who Is Chandra Levy?

 The Washington Post reported that charges were dropped and Guandique was deported in May after a lengthy investigation proved that Morales had been lying.

-Gary Condit was never officially named as a murder suspect, but shortly after the intern was reported missing, Levy’s aunt told journalists and the Washington, D.C. police that Levy had been having an affair with him.
+Gary Condit was never officially named as a murder suspect, but shortly after the intern was reported missing, Levy’s aunt told journalists and the Washington, D.C., police that Levy had been having an affair with him.

 Condit’s DNA was found on underwear that investigators gathered from Levy’s apartment, according to People.
 An FBI investigator confirmed the DNA findings during Guandique’s 2010 trial.
-Now age 69, Condit lost his bid for re-election in 2002 and retired from politics.
+Now age 69, Condit lost his bid for reelection in 2002 and retired from politics.

 In 2016, Condit spoke out about the case for the first time since Levy’s remains were discovered.
 ABC News reported that Condit told Dr. Phil McGraw that he did not have an affair with Levy and had “been to her apartment once, maybe twice.”